Policy Relevant Research - Call Specification

 Budget and duration

-26. Funding will be available for at least two commissioning rounds and allocated flexibly across projects working across disciplines and health systems on a broad range of themes.
+26. Funding will be available for at least two commissioning rounds (Round 25, to be launched in August 2019, additional round TBC) and allocated flexibly across projects working across disciplines and health systems on a broad range of themes.

 27. The NIHR is expecting to fund up to 10 projects in total, at a cost of between £50,000 to £150,000, with maximum duration of 12 months.